Federal School Code 001510

 Your SAP status is calculated using your entire academic record from all schools attended, even if you did not receive financial aid.
 This includes dual-enrollment credits from high school.

 - You must maintain a 2.0 cumulative Grade Point Average (GPA).
-This is includes all course work you have taken at NWF State College or any college or university (this includes college level classes taken during high school), regardless of whether or not you received financial aid for those classes.
+This includes all course work you have taken at NWF State College or any college or university (this includes college level classes taken during high school), regardless of whether or not you received financial aid for those classes.

 - You must successfully complete at least 67% of all of the classes in which you have enrolled.
 This includes all the course work you have taken at NWF State College or any college or university (this includes dual enrollment classes), regardless of whether or not you received financial aid for those classes.